learn-co-curriculum/playlister-sinatra/README.md

 6. `/genres/:slug`
   * Any given genre's show page should have links to each of its artists and songs.

-To get the data into your database, you will want to figure out how to use your `LibraryParser` class in the `db/seeds.rb` file.
+To get the data into your database, you'll want to figure out how to use the `LibraryParser` class in the `db/seeds.rb` file.

 ### How to approach this lab